tstromberg/goose/README.md

 - **🧠 Smart turn-based assignment** - knows who is blocking a PR, knows when tests are failing, etc.
 - **⭐ Auto-start** on login (macOS)
 - **🔔 Auto-open** incoming PRs in your browser (off by default, rate-limited)
+- **🎯 Org Filtering** for orgs you may not care about in a home or work context

-You can also visit the web-based equivalent at https://dash.ready-to-review.dev/
+You can also visit the web-based dashboard at https://dash.ready-to-review.dev/

 ## macOS Quick Start ⚡ (How to Get Honked At)